Netmisa/stat-compiler/README.md

 Example use cases:

-1/ '*I want to update the data on a specific period.
-Example: from 2015-10-01 to 2015-11-01*'
+1/ I want to update the data on a specific period.
+Example: from 2015-10-01 to 2015-11-01.

 > bin/stat_compiler updatedb 2015-10-01 2015-11-01

 - start_date: Consolidation start date (YYYY-MM-DD).
 Defaults to yesterday.
 - end_date: Consolidation end date (YYYY-MM-DD).
 Defaults to yesterday.

-2/ *Based on the above example, I want to update only the table requests_calls. *
+2/ Based on the above example, I want to update only the table requests_calls.

 > bin/stat_compiler updatedb 2015-10-01 2015-11-01 --only-update=resquests_calls